-- 56. Good progress has been made on Teal Close and North of Papplewick Lane sites which are both currently under construction.
-As of March 2023, Teal Close is almost half complete and Papplewick Lane is more than three quarters complete. - 57.
-Part of the Top Wighay Farm site has been completed (38 homes) and the remainder has outline planning permission for residential, business uses, local centre and associated infrastructure granted in March 2022.
-A reserved matters application was submitted in December 2023.
-The Council helped secure public funding through the Accelerated Construction Fund which has been used to fund access improvements to site.
+- 54. Good progress has been made on Teal Close and North of Papplewick Lane sites.
+As of March 2024, Teal Close is over halfway complete, and construction has begun on the third and final phase.
+The first phase of Papplewick Lane is complete and the second phase of Marion Avenue has recently been granted full planning permission - 55.
+Part of the Top Wighay Farm site has been completed (38 homes) and the remainder has reserved matters permission for residential, business uses, local centre and associated infrastructure granted in October 2024.
+Homes England are involved with the site and require the developer to adhere to a strict annual build out rate, which is estimated will begin delivering in 2025/26.